thiagomes07/dbGeral/README.md

 It aims to be a storage in which small merchants record their business data.
 On the platform, the user can register their customers, employees, addresses, products, sales and suppliers; after registering them, it is possible to consult, edit or delete them.

-It was done in 2021 as a Database exercise, at the time I was studying SQl and had basic knowledge of Javascript, HTML and CSS.
+It was done in 2021 as a Database exercise, at the time I was studying SQL and had basic knowledge of Javascript, HTML and CSS.

 Access the Banco de Dados Geral through [this link](https://basegeral.000webhostapp.com/)!